RonenNess/Shaku/docs/shaku_full.md

 <a name="Plane"></a>

 ## Plane
-A plane in 3D space shape.
+A plane in 3D space.

 **Kind**: global class